wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ### wallarm_ts_request_memory_limit

-Set a limit for the maximum amount of memory that can be used by one instance of proton.db and LOM.
+Set a limit for the maximum amount of memory that can be used by one instance of proton.db and custom ruleset.

 If the memory limit is exceeded while processing some request, the user will get a 500 error.